"Carney must be flexible and data-driven, putting decisive monetary policy on the back burner until greater political and economic clarity emerges."

 CPI inflation fell to 1.8% in January, down from 2.1% in December 2018, according to the latest ONS data.

-CPIH inflation, which is now used as its headline measure and which includes owner occupiers’ housing costs, was also 1.8% in January, down from 2.0% in December.
+CPIH inflation, which the ONS now uses as its headline measure and which includes owner occupiers’ housing costs, was also 1.8% in January, down from 2.0% in December.

 The ONS said the largest downward contribution came from electricity, gas and other fuels, with prices falling between December 2018 and January 2019.

 Nancy Curtin, chief investment officer at Close Brothers Asset Management, said: “Despite the UK labour market remaining tight, political and economic uncertainty have held prices down.
 With oil prices low on the back of weaker global demand and air fares tumbling, inflation has kept close to the Bank of England’s target.

 “The sluggish UK economy is symptomatic of the wider picture.
 Central banks across the globe have taken their foot off the stimulus pedal and we are now seeing the results.
 With idiosyncratic issues in both the US and Europe slowing growth, Brexit affecting the UK, trade disputes, and a Chinese slowdown, we’re indisputably in a mid-cycle slowdown.
 A global recession seems a far flung prospect, however in the UK Carney must be flexible and data-driven, putting decisive monetary policy on the back burner until greater political and economic clarity emerges.”

 Ben Brettell, senior economist at Hargreaves Lansdown, commented: "The chance of a UK interest rate rise was already galloping over the horizon, as Brexit uncertainty has put policymakers in a straitjacket lately.
 Today’s inflation figures provide further reason for the Bank of England’s rate-setting committee to sit on their hands.